ayoubouhensous/POO-LAB1-OUHEN/TP7/Readmi.md

-### Exercise 2: Summing Array Elements with Threads
+### Exercise 2: Exercise 2: Summing Array Elements with Threads

 In this exercise, we created multiple threads to compute the sum of elements in an array.
 The array is divided into segments, and each thread is responsible for summing a specific segment.
 After all threads finish, the results are combined to get the final sum.